Definition of Underage Gambling

 Underage gambling is when anyone under the legal gambling age places a bet.
 It can be in any form of legalized gambling, such as online casinos, sportsbooks, scratchcards, and lotteries.

 The KYC process is a system of verification online betting sites use to confirm the identity of their customers.
-It involves providing personal documents which the site cross-references to ensure the bettor is who they say they are.
-Although it helps limit the prospects for fraud and money laundering, age verification is a critical aspect.

 What are the Legal Gambling Ages?

 Different countries take varying approaches to the legal gambling age.
 So, it’s the player’s responsibility to check the legal age in their local jurisdiction.
 Bettors must understand their location is what defines the legal gambling age, not their nationality.
-Here are the top ten most common ages to remember.

-• United Kingdom 18+
+- United Kingdom 18+

-• Netherlands 24+
+- Netherlands 24+

-• United States 21+ (varies by state)
+- United States 21+ (varies by state)

-• Australia 18+
+- Australia 18+

-• Greece 23+
+- Greece 23+

-• Italy 18+
+- Italy 18+

-• Malta 18+ (but 25+ for Maltese citizens)
+- Malta 18+ (but 25+ for Maltese citizens)

-• Netherlands 18+
+- Netherlands 18+

-• Spain 18+
+- Spain 18+

-• India 21+
+- India 21+

 Preventing Minors’ Access to Betting Accounts

-Use strong passwords and PINs
+1. Use strong passwords and PINs

 A strong password is an excellent way to keep a minor out of a betting account.
 Ensure it’s not something easy to guess, such as their birthday, and keep your account protected.

-Educate children about the dangers of gambling
+2. Educate children about the dangers of gambling

 Education is a significant aspect of prevention.
-Providing information about gambling and what can happen, particularly to a younger brain which can’t deal with the hormonal changes adequately, can stop children from gambling before they are ready.
+Providing information about gambling and what can happen, particularly to a younger brain that can’t deal with the hormonal changes adequately, can stop children from gambling before they are ready.

-Keep credit cards and betting apps out of reach
+3. Keep credit cards and betting apps out of reach

 Don’t leave the means to gamble unattended.
 If minors can’t access gambling apps or the funds to bet, they won’t be able to.